 State RN Licenses Offer Ticket To Travel

-Trask has taken travel nursing jobs in a number of states and currently has three active nursing licenses: one in California (which has the most travel nursing jobs of any state), one in Louisiana and one in Texas.
+Trask has taken travel nursing jobs in several states and currently has three active nursing licenses: one in California (which has the most travel nursing jobs of any state), one in Louisiana, and one in Texas.

-Because Texas participates in the Nurse Licensure Compact, her multistate license earned in that state enables her to practice nursing in the 24 other compact states without having to go through the process of getting another entirely new RN license.
+Because Texas participates in the Nurse Licensure Compact, her multistate license earned in that state enables her to practice nursing in the 24 other compact states without going through the process of getting another entirely new RN license.

 A Bit Of Advice

-Trask has shared her affinity for travel jobs with other nurses, and would recommend it for those who are looking for a change or who want to take control of their own schedule.
+Trask has shared her affinity for travel jobs with other nurses and would recommend it for those looking for a change or who want to control their own schedule.

-But she knows that a nurse will also get out of the experience what he or she puts into it.
+But she knows that a nurse will also get out of the experience what they put into it.